-Egg Quality Standards
+Egg Standards of Australia

 - Level 1 – Basic: An entry level for egg farmers who are new to the egg industry or who have not previously participated in a quality assurance program.
 Egg farms certified at this level are audited to Level 1 compliance criteria.
 (Level 1 is only available for the Rearing and Layer Standard)

 - Level 3 – Comprehensive: An advanced level suited to egg farmers with a fully developed compliance system and record keeping procedures, to meet the requirements of major retail customers.
 Egg farms certified at this level must be audited against all three levels of compliance criteria.